Trail running

 Literature

-The tourist office in Trient offers information regarding trail running in the region.
+The tourism office in Trient provides information on trail running in the destination.

 Maps